 Above: MacroView DMF provides a simple way to capture the direct URL of your site collection

-- Paste the site collection link into the text field, then click the 1.
-Create columns button.
+- Paste the site collection link into the text field, then click Create site columns and content types.
 The column creation process will now begin.
 You must wait until it is finished before proceeding.
 Once it's finished, you will see a Completed at... description in the bottom information box.

 After successfully completing the steps above, your site collection will contain MacroView site columns, content types and views.

-These will then be used during the creation of new sites and libraries in the following steps.
+These will be used during the creation of new sites and libraries in the following steps.

 Step 3: Create a new site